- Design industry shaping loyalty programs

 This has resulted in:

-In order to deliver a great phygital experience, it is crucial to collect consumer data from various POS systems.
-Capillary’s consumer data platform has a vast integration marketplace which allows you to build a 360-degree view of the consumer and deliver the perfect phygital experience.
+Another crucial aspect needed to deliver a great phygital experience, is collecting consumer data from various POS systems.
+Capillary’s consumer data platform has a vast integration marketplace which allows you to build a 360-degree view of the consumer and in turn deliver the perfect phygital experience tailored to the consumer.

 “More than 50% of consumers feel frustrated when they can’t reply to a promotional message,” according to one of the surveys we conduct at Capillary.
 Here are a couple of ways in which customer service can be improved: